microsoft/PullRequestQuantifier/README.md

 Highlights

 - Counts pull request changes with high accuracy
-- Provides several customizations through a yaml file for fine grained control over change counts
+- Provides customizations through a yaml file for fine grained control over change counts
 - Uses git history to provide a repository level context to the pull request

 ##